 Rail is coming uptown to Karangahape Road.
-This new station Karangahape Station will be the deepest at 32 metres deep and has 150m long platforms.
+This new station in Mercury Lane will be the deepest at 32 metres deep and has 150m long platforms.

 The underground platforms will go as far as Beresford Square where there will be another entrance.

 The Karangahape Station will be great for the area.
 The redevelopment will unlock additional high-density residential capacity and generate urban renewal within the inner-city fringe catchment.
 This will provide housing stock to help reduce Auckland's housing shortage over time.